IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 Finally, create a *unit test* checking that your detection rule indeed capture the intended value in the test file.

 These three kinds of files (test file, rule and unit test) are stored in those three distinct directories:
-- `main/.../plugin/rules/detection/mycrypto`: stores the detection rules, in the structure of your choice, but usually close to the structure of the cryptogrpahy library.
+- `main/.../plugin/rules/detection/mycrypto`: stores the detection rules, in the structure of your choice, but usually close to the structure of the cryptography library.
 - `test/.../plugin/rules/detection/mycrypto`: stores the unit test with the exact same structure than the rules.
 - `test/.../files/rules/detection/mycrypto`: stores the test files with the exact same structure than the rules (and than the unit tests).